valcaz/what-could-go-wrong-llm/README.md

-# What Could Go Wrong - LLM Edition
+# What Could Go Wrong - Online Communities Edition

-This repository hosts the files used for the What Could Go Wrong? digital card game.
-Nikolas Martelaro and Wendy Ju developed and presented the game at a Workshop at AutoUI 2020.
-The game was then modified by Nik and his team at CMU to be more generalized for AI-based systems.
+This repository is the home for the resources needed for the « What « Could Go Wrong - Online Community version » online game.
+Originally crafted by Nikolas Martelaro and Wendy Ju, the game debuted at the AutoUI 2020 Workshop.
+It underwent transformations under Nik and his collective at CMU, evolving to encompass AI-centric scenarios.
+The current iteration diverges significantly, shedding light on the dynamics of online communities.

-The version here presents a further iteration on the game.
-In this iteration, prompts focus on applications of large language models.
-Example applications are drawn from two sources: Kaddour et al.(2023) and FlowGPT.com.
-The list of potential ethical issues stems from the AI4People framework (Floridi et al., 2021) and a business ethics enumeration (Baker and Comer, 2012).
-Besides, this iteration of the game includes a LaTeX template, which can be used to convert the digital card game into a physical card game.
+In this version, the game delves into the vast universe of online social structures, leveraging prompts that explore the intricacies of virtual interactions and community governance.
+Inspiration for scenarios comes from a blend of theoretical research and real-world examples, including findings from Smith et al. (2024) and insights from VirtualSocietyHub.com.
+The framework for discussing potential social and ethical implications is informed by the Digital Society Ethics Code (Diaz & Patel, 2023) and principles of online community management (Jensen & Harper, 2022).

+This iteration is enriched with a versatile LaTeX template, enabling enthusiasts to bring the game into the physical realm from its digital origins.
+Players can immerse themselves in "Community Constellations" through PlayingCards.io, where the game thrives with options for customizing decks through provided csv files for prompts and responses, allowing for a tailored exploration of online communities' complexities.

 The digital card game can be loaded into and played on PlayingCards.io.
 Custom cards can be added using the `csv` files for `prompts` and `responses`